erifejams/MightThymio/README.md

 # MightThymio
+• Python
-using CoppeliaSim and the simulated MyT
+• using CoppeliaSim and the simulated MyT <br>
+• ROS2 <br>
+• Linux <br>

-NB: No videos as there are errors in the implementations, such as the one specified in "Comments on Task.pdf".
+NB: No videos as there are errors in the implementations, such as the ones specified in "Comments on Task.pdf".

 # To run
 ## Terminal #1: